ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 of water be surrounded with
 one or more folds of coarse cotton, kept con-
 stantly wet.
 The evaporation of the water
 will carry off the heat from the inside,and reduce
 its temperature to freezing point.
 In India this
 process is said to be common, and in other
 warm regions where ice cannot be procured.
-The experiment i
+The experiment is
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_christian-reflector_1844-07-18_7_29%2Fsim_christian-reflector_1844-07-18_7_29_jp2.zip%2Fsim_christian-reflector_1844-07-18_7_29_jp2%2Fsim_christian-reflector_1844-07-18_7_29_0002.jp2/pct:54.725032,47.284785,11.441214,3.453453/600,/0/default.jpg"/>
 </td>